+Other Properties of the Collection Resource, if present, may be observed by using the Iinterfaces defined in the definition for the Resource Type, including using the “oic.if.baseline” Interface.

 The Client may choose to restrict the linked Resources to which the request is forwarded by including additional query parameters in the request.
 The Server should process any additional query parameters in a request that includes "oic.if.b" as selectors for linked Resources that are to be processed by the request.

 A Client shall perform UPDATE operations using the batch Interface by creating a payload that is similar to a RETRIEVE response payload from a batch Interface request.
 The Server shall send a separate UPDATE request to each of the linked Resources according to each "href" Property and the corresponding value of the "rep" Property.